 Living with RA is a full-time job—it doesn’t take a rest, even when you need to go to work.
-By modifying your workspace and developing good habits, you can continue to successfully work with RA.
-You may have good days and bad days, but with healthy communication and some modifications, you can strike a successful balance between work and RA.
+By modifying your workspace and developing good habits, you can continue to successfully work.
+You may have good days and bad days, but with healthy communication and some modifications, you can strike a successful balance between work and your condition.

 Managing Business Travel

-Heavy business travel can be particularly difficult with RA.
-Travel carries the risk of stress and fatigue, both of which can aggravate RA symptoms.
+Heavy business travel can be particularly difficult.
+Travel carries the risk of stress and fatigue, both of which can aggravate symptoms.
 This does not mean you have to abandon business travel altogether, but you will likely need to make some adjustments.
 Some tips for successful business travel with RA:

 - Allow an extra day of travel time prior to the trip to provide an opportunity to rest upon reaching your destination.